farcrycore/plugin-microsoftud/README.md

 This can lead to issues with:
 - history tracking
 - content ownership
-- the old account won't be disabled if the Google account is
+- the old account won't be disabled

-In the Webtop there is a utility for merging an existing account into your Google login account.
+In the Webtop there is a utility for merging an existing account into your Microsoft UD login account.

 ![FarCry Merge Profile](docs/farcry_merge.png)